Bolton-and-Menk-GIS/restapi/README.md

 import restapi
 ```

-You may also need to work behind a proxy (a "real" proxy as in requests module's "proxies" argument, not an arcgis proxy) ; in that case, you should also alter os.environ BEFORE importing restapi)
+You may also need to work behind a proxy (a "real" proxy as in requests module's "proxies" argument, not an arcgis proxy) ; in that case, you should also alter os.environ BEFORE importing restapi :

 ```py
 import os